Ranking higher on Google organically for keywords related to your business and the services you provide can be a game-changer.

 This is much better than having a link that says “click here”.

-On your website, it’s a good idea to have descriptive internal links to different pages of your website.
-However, don’t repeat the same anchor text again and again each time.
+It’s a good idea to have descriptive internal links to different pages on your website.
+However, don’t repeat the same anchor text repeatedly.

-Using different variations of text when building internal links on your website is better (and more natural in Google’s eyes).
+Using different text variations when building internal links on your website is better (and more natural in Google’s eyes).

 If you use the same text each time, it could actually harm your SEO rankings.